-Below are some of the key measures Clough Reporting Entities had in place, or implemented during the first reporting period, to mitigate modern slavery risks in its supply chains and operations.
+Below are some of the key measures Clough Reporting Entities have in place to mitigate modern slavery risks in its supply chains and operations.
 Clough Reporting Entities are also striving to implement these measures for projects undertaken in an unincorporated joint venture with entities not owned or controlled by Clough.